mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 3. A Supabase project with the necessary tables set up
 4. A Stripe account for payment processing

+## Application Structure

+The Order Management System has a simplified structure for consistency across environments:

+- **Dashboard**: The main entry point that displays a table of recent orders
+- **Orders Page**: A complete list of all orders with filtering options
+- **New Order Page**: Form to create new orders manually
+- **Order Detail Page**: View and manage individual orders

+The home page automatically redirects to the dashboard for a consistent user experience in both production and development environments.

 ## Setting Up Environment Variables

 Before deploying, you need to set up environment variables in Vercel: